Paweł Pawlak

-Paweł Pawlak (born February 8, 1989) is a Polish mixed martial artist currently competing in the Middleweight division of Konfrontacja Sztuk Walki (KSW).
-He is currently ranked #1 in the KSW Middleweight rankings.
-A professional since 2010, he has also fought in the UFC and Absolute Championship Akhmat.
+Paweł Pawlak (born February 8, 1989) is a Polish mixed martial artist currently competing in the Middleweight division of Konfrontacja Sztuk Walki (KSW), where he is the current KSW Middleweight Champion.
+A professional since 2010, he has also fought in the UFC and the Absolute Championship Akhmat.

 Mixed martial arts career

 Early career

 Pawlak made his professional MMA debut in May 2010 in his native Poland.
 During the first three and a half years of his career, he amassed an undefeated record of ten wins, with all but one win coming by way of TKO or submission.

 Ultimate Fighting Championship

 Pawlak signed with the UFC in late 2013.
 He made his debut against Peter Sobotta at UFC Fight Night 41 on May 31, 2014.
 Pawlak lost the fight by unanimous decision.

+Pawlak was scheduled to face Dhiego Lima at UFC Fight Night: Shogun vs. Saint Preux on November 8, 2014.
+However, Pawlak withdrew from the bout citing an injury, and was replaced by Jorge de Oliveira.

 In his second fight for the promotion, Pawlak faced Sheldon Westcott at UFC Fight Night: Gonzaga vs. Cro Cop 2 on April 11, 2015.
 He won the fight via unanimous decision.

 Pawlak then faced Leon Edwards at UFC Fight Night 72.
 He lost the fight via unanimous decision and was subsequently released from the promotion.